 Community Plates is a “food rescue” organization that moves good food from stores and restaurants to food pantries and soup kitchens in our communities.
 Volunteers sign up as “food runners” to bring food from one location to another.
 CHJ can make a big difference in our and neighboring communities by committing to regular runs on certain days each week.
 Working with Community Plates achieves the following goals:

 Community Plates is a new idea for Social Action.
-If you would like to join, please write to email@example.com.
+If you would like to join, please write to the Social Action chair.
 CHJ members also engage in less frequent but meaningful service activities throughout the year, such as participating in the Making Strides Against Breast Cancer Walk and collecting money for the CT Food Bank.

 Our Sunday School schedules two Mitzvah Days each school year.
 Students make 100-200 lunches for a Bridgeport soup kitchen and some of the students hand-deliver them.